doublerobotics/d3-sdk/docs/WPA2 Manual Config.md

 While WPA2 personal (PSK) and WPA2 Enterprise (EAP-MSCHAPv2) are configurable in the on-screen user interface of Double 3, some network types, such as EAP-TLS, require installing certificates to the device or other custom settings.
 You'll need to talk with your network admin to get the certificate file(s) and the details of the network configuration.

+In developer mode, you can copy the certificate(s) to D3 via a USB drive (remove the access panel on the back):

+    lsblk # look for your drive, likely /dev/sda1 sudo mkdir /media/usb
+    sudo mount /dev/sda1 /media/usb
+    sudo mkdir /etc/pki/my-wifi
+    sudo cp /dev/sda1/bin3.zip /etc/pki/my-wifi
+    sudo umount /media/usb

-In developer mode, you can copy the certificate(s) to Double via a USB drive or, if you can temporarily join a different WiFi network, then you can copy them over your local network.
+Or, if you can temporarily join a different WiFi network, you can copy them over your local network via scp (from MacOS or Linux):

-You can copy the file(s) to D3 via scp, like this:

     scp client.crt double@x.x.x.x:~/